• Skip to primary navigation

 How the Overhead Shrug Improves Shoulder Health & Posture

-overhead shrug
+overhead carry

 The overhead shrug simultaneously works your shoulder and trap muscles to improve posture.